-For generations, people have used creeping charlie for plenty of edible purposes, especially in hops and ale, due to its bitter taste.
+For generations, people have used it for plenty of edible purposes, especially in hops and ale, due to its bitter taste.
 People also use this plant in tea.
 Add it to tea with a little bit of honey or sugar to minimize its bitter aftertaste.

-If you have areas on your property that can’t grow grass and that you don’t want to have to manage regularly, creeping charlie works as a ground cover.
+If you have areas on your property that can’t grow grass and that you don’t want to have to manage regularly, it works as a ground cover.
 It will provide foliage in areas that are shady.
 It’s an ideal shade-loving ground cover in growing zones 5 – 9.

 It has a beautiful flowering pattern that can add a little bit of color to your yard.
 It’s also a phenomenal addition to areas where grass cannot grow due to poor soil or too much shade.

 Considering it’s a highly invasive plant, it grows quite well under poor conditions, which is excellent for less maintenance.
 Also, it has a spectacular invigorating scent that can contribute to the beauty of your property.

 As with most plants, it has a diverse medicinal history.
 It was once used as an anti-inflammatory agent and has helped with treating ulcers.

 A variety of cultures also use the plant to help flush the kidneys, removing trace elements of contaminants.
 When ground into a paste, some enjoy using it to treat arthritis, sores, and blisters.
 As long as it hasn’t been treated with pesticides or herbicides, it can be useful for many ailments.

 To help protect bees, it’s helpful to have at least one type of pollinator on your property.
 When creeping charlie flowers, each of the flowers can provide up to 0.3 microliters of nectar for bees.